-The Student Research and Creative Project Grant are open to all Steinhardt undergraduate and master's students.
+The Student Research and Creative Project Grant is open to all Steinhardt undergraduate and master's students.
 Students may receive up to $1,000 to conduct a research study or creative project under the supervision of a faculty mentor.
 The proposed project may be conducted as an independent study or to satisfy a capstone course requirement, such as an undergraduate honors thesis or a master’s final capstone project.

 Criteria for evaluation